 The Venetian Casino and Grand Canal#2 in Best Things To Do in Las Vegas

 Why spend the money to cross the Atlantic when you can get a decent taste of Italy right in Vegas?
 Nestled along the Strip, The Venetian replicates the highlights of Venice, complete with gondola rides along the Grand Canal.
 Visitors can get a taste of what life is like in the Queen of the Adriatic thanks to The Venetian's Streetmosphere program: singers, stilt walkers and "living statues" recreate the typical scene you'd likely encounter in the real Venice for those who opt to spend the day perusing the wares in the Grand Canal Shoppes.

-If you'd rather spend your money on chance, recent visitors say that The Venetian's casino is one of the best on the Strip thanks to its size, decor and its variety of games (including poker, slots and blackjack).
-You'll also find a small branch of the Guggenheim Museum at The Venetian, as well as a Madame Tussauds wax museum, a Canyon Ranch Spa and several shows ranging from comedy and theater.
+If you'd rather spend your money on chance, recent visitors said that The Venetian's casino is one of the best on the Strip thanks to its size, decor and its variety of games (including poker, slots and blackjack).
+You'll also find a brand of Madame Tussauds wax museum, a Canyon Ranch Spa, 10 pools, the TAO nightclub and several shows ranging from comedy and theater.